-It's not just the cuisine that's out of this world, Stonehedge is of another time and place, surrounded by 7 acres of lush English-style gardens that gracefully frame its multitude of stone terraces and trickling fountains.
+It's not just the cuisine that's out of this world, this Columbia Gorge institution is of another time and place, surrounded by 7 acres of lush English-style gardens that gracefully frame its multitude of stone terraces and trickling fountains.
 There's a petanque (lawn bowling) court for quick predinner activity, and music on Wednesday nights in summer draws a full house.
 Each of the four dining rooms in the restored 1898 home has a distinct personality, from cozy

 to verdant to elegant, but the tiered patio is where summer diners gather.
-Classics like steak Diane and filet mignon.
+The kitchen tends toward the traditional side, specializing in classics like steak Diane and filet mignon.
 Just when you think your meal is complete, along comes the Flaming Bread Pudding.
-This restaurant is a Columbia Gorge institution.